ShokadinuEU/my-cv-tim/README.md

 ### Vid 12

 I like the "+" selector plus the ":checked" state of css "smart" selectors it work like if/else statement in javascript.
 Also introduction to more complex data structures like arrays inside of an object.

+### Vid 13

+Need more explanation on ":check" and "+" selectors, i feel abit lost when i combine all those "tricks" like connection between label and input and applying style on them when they have different state(:checked).